Healthcare Power of Attorney for Covid-19 Virus Patients?

 This is extremely dangerous in terms of infection risk because it involves multiple bodily fluids.
 Hospitals are having these conversations following declines in protective equipment—such as masks, gloves, and gowns.
 Furthermore, bioethicists argue that by the time medical professionals put on protective gear and implement protective resuscitation measures, the chances of reviving the patient dwindle as a result of the delays.

-IS BLANKET DNR FOR COVID-19 PATIENTS LEGALLY POSSIBLE?
+IS BLANKET DNR FOR COVID-19 VIRUS PATIENTS LEGALLY POSSIBLE?

 The media is merely reporting on discussions that these facilities are having.
 A physician’s primary goal and ethical oath requires them to do everything possible to save the life of their patient.
 Unless of course the patient has signed a do not resuscitate themselves or they have consent from family.
-Without a definite change in California law, they will not be able to enforce blanket do not resuscitate orders for Covid-19 virus patients.
+California will not enforce blanket do not resuscitate orders for Covid-19 patients without a definite change in law.

 Here is a link to the ethical framework for covid-19 being analysed.